 This brochure was produced by the Ecological Society of America, Public Affairs Office, 1997.
 Funding and editorial assistance was provided by the Environmental Protection Agency's Office of Sustainable Ecosystems and Communities (http://www.epa.gov/ecocommunity/).

 This brochure is no longer in print.

 Issues in Ecology

 This series of reports providing key scientific information on current environmental issues is published by the Ecological Society of America with support from the Pew Foundation and from the Environmental Protection Agency, Office of Sustainable Ecosystems and Communities.
-Now available: